Set on the North Norfolk heritage coast

 The coastal reserves of Snettisham, Titchwell, Holme & Scolt Head Island are all within easy reach of Mundesley.
 Cley, Salthouse & Blakeney are nearby, as are the inland attractions of Sculthorpe Moor, Syderstone Common and Pensthorpe.
 And of course the Norfolk Broads is rich in bird and wild life.
 See the Birds of Britain website and the RSPB for more information.

 Dogs - are allowed on the beach but the Dogs on Leads, Beaches Order (2007) is in operation between 1st May and 30 September.
-This just means you have to walk a little further - away from the children and icecream shop! - to get to the perfect dog-welcoming spot.
+This just means you have to walk a little further - away from the children and ice cream shop! - to get to the perfect dog-welcoming spot.
 Please scoop your poops!
 Check this, for rules relating to other local beaches.
+Mundesley is very dog friendly, with many cafes and pubs allowing well behaved dogs (on leads).

 Exploring the coast